polyfence/polyfence-flutter/README.md

 Analytics is **opt-in only** and requires an explicit API key.
 Most users never enable it.

+**Note:** When analytics is enabled, the plugin automatically manages analytics session lifecycle (start/end sessions based on app lifecycle).
+Apps don't need to manually call `startSession()` or `endSession()` - the plugin handles this automatically via `AppLifecycleManager`.

 ### How do I switch from standalone to SaaS (or vice versa)?

 The plugin API is identical for all deployment modes.
 To switch: